5 Ways to Celebrate Black History in Your Firm

 1. Social Media and EmailWe'll start with the easiest.
 If you've got a social media presence, use this to highlight Black history.
 Tweet about historical events and contributions, for example, or share a bio of your favorite Black jurist on Facebook.
 For more internally focused nods to Black History Month, consider sending out an email or series of emails to your firm's staff as part of your celebrations.

-Alternatively, you could host an even for the public, focused on African American contributions to the legal system or current civil rights issues.
-Public events are even better if you co-host them with a similar group, such as another law firm, nonprofit organizations, or local law schools, allowing you to pull resources for the event.
+2. Speaking EventsConsider hosting a speaking event for Black History Month.
+These events can be limited to your firm or open to the public.
+For example, you could bring in a speaker to discuss the importance of diversity in the workplace, the effect of subtle biases, or representation in the legal field.
+Alternatively, you could host an event for the public focused on the contributions of Black attorneys and other figures to the legal system or current civil rights issues.
+Public events are even better if you co-host them with a similar group, such as another law firm, nonprofit organization, or local law school, allowing you to pull resources for the event.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.